THE CREATIVE THERAPY GROUP

-This creative therapy group offers a sanctuary away from the busy pace of life while exploring the seasons of the Celtic Wheel.
-We offer a safe, reflective space where you can explore your changing emotions along with the changing seasons.
+Our Creative Therapy group offers a sanctuary and safe space away from the busy pace of life where you can explore your changing emotions along with the changing seasons of the year.
 No experience is needed, and you don't have to be good at art to take part.
-Each session, you'll be invited to explore art while reflecting on an emotion linked to the current season, each of us sharing how it resonates with our life in the present moment.
+Each session, you'll be invited to explore art while reflecting on a new emotion, each of us sharing how it resonates with our life in the present moment.
 Following this, we'll create individual artworks to express these emotions, exploring the hidden symbolic clues and metaphors from the subconscious that emerge in each other's creations and wind the session down with a peaceful guided meditation into the creative realm of the imagination.
-By blending personal reflection, creative expression, and collective insight, we adapt with the changing seasons, while fostering emotional growth and resilience within ourselves.
+By blending reflection and creative expression, we develop collective insights, while fostering emotional growth and nurturing our wellbeing.

 HEALTH BENEFITS